JohnTerragnoli/ECE382_Lab02/README.md

 0x021E  .	g	o	O	d	.	.	g	o	O	d	.	p	.
 3
 ```

 Now we're in familiar territory!
 With this first guess, I went no further because it looks like the answer.
-Therefore, the key 0x73, 0x9E looks like it is the right answer.
+Therefore, the key 0x73, 0x9E looks like it is the right key for the message.